Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Stochastic multilevel emulation

-\subsection{Prior Specification}
+\subsection{Prior specification}

 Since a Bayesian approach to inference is adopted, we assign priors to all GP parameters.
-We propose that all parameters are assumed independent \textit{a priori} with the following distributions (where the hyperparameters of the prior are chosen by the user):
+We propose that all parameters are assumed independent \textit{a priori} with the following distributions (where the hyperparameters of the prior are chosen by the user),

-where $* \in \{C, E, V \}$.
-Note that there is no $\lambda^E$ since we replace this by a GP to account for heteroscedasticity.
-We adopt priors over the $\beta^{*}_j$ that are very flat, as is often the case in the computer experiments literature \citep{Oakley2017}.
-Hence we take $m_{j,*} = 0$ and $s_{j,*}=10$.
+where $* \in \{ C, E, V \}$.
+Note that there is no $\lambda^2_{E}$ since we replace this by a GP to account for heteroscedasticity.
+For $\beta_{j,*}$ we adopt independent $\mathcal{N}(0,1)$ priors.
+Because our GP is on the probit scale this prior covers a wide range of observable values; a more diffuse prior (say $s_{j,*}^2=10$) would imply that the simulator output will be very close to either $0$ or $1$ but not between.
 Our priors on $\theta_{*}$ will be reasonably uninformative, but designed to omit very large lengthscales, therefore we take $a_{j,*} = 2$ and $b_{j,*} = 1$.
-Again, fairly weak priors are taken over $\sigma_*$; $c_{j,*}=d_{j,*}=2$ and for $\lambda^2_*$ we have $e_j = f_j=2$.
-However, in the prior for $\rho$ we are being quite subjective, we take $m_\rho = 1$ and $s_\rho = 1/3$.
-This specification expresses the belief that the codes are positively correlated with a high probability; this is a reasonable assertion.
+Fairly weak priors are taken over $\sigma_*$ $c_{j,*}=d_{j,*}=2$ and for $\lambda^2_*$ we have $e_j = f_j=2$.
+In the prior for $\rho$ we are being quite subjective, we take $m_\rho = 1$ and $s_\rho = 1/3$.
+This specification expresses the belief that the codes are positively correlated with a high probability; this is a reasonable assertion (recall Figure~\ref{Fig:cheapandexp}).
 If this belief was not held, then there would be little reason to construct a multilevel emulator.
 This specification is \textit{our} prior specification.
-In practice, a user can choose a prior that they see suitable.
+In practice, a user can choose a prior that they see as suitable.

-We will use this same prior specification throughout the paper, but when the input space has dimension $\geq 2$ we model $\theta_{i, *}$ via independent $Gamma(2,1)$ priors.